jflamy/owlcms4/docs/HerokuLarge.md

    2. If you are on the free tier, change the dyno type to "Professional"
    3. Select "Standard-2X" as the performance level by clicking on the hexagon and dropping in the menu.
 This will give us the memory we need.
    ![2x](img\Heroku\2x.png)
    4. **IMPORTANT**: Check the dyno count by using the pencil at the right.  **The value should be 1** (the only other value you can use is 0 to turn off the application).
 Values larger than 1 will cause the applications to malfunction.
    ![dynocount](img\Heroku\dynocount.png)

 2. Update owlcms to the Performance-M dyno type.
 Same steps as above.

    1. Select the "Resources" section
    2. If you are on the free tier, change the dyno type to "Professional"
-   3. Select "Performance-M as the performance level by clicking on the hexagon and dropping in the menu.
+   3. Select "Performance-M" as the performance level by clicking on the hexagon and dropping in the menu.
 This will give us the computing we need (and more than enough memory)
    ![perf-m](img\Heroku\perf-m.png)
    4. **IMPORTANT**: Check the dyno count by using the pencil at the right.  **The value should be 1** (the only other value you can use is 0 to turn off the application).
 Values larger than 1 will cause the applications to malfunction.

 ## Scale-down

+Deleting the applications will stop billing.
+But in most instances you will want to keep the applications for at least a few days to fetch results, print the final competition package, etc.

+There are two main ways to scale down

+**Method 1: Keep a paying tier, but scaled down**

+1. Change the performance level back to 1X (25$) or 2X (50$) for a few days (that's 1.25$ or 2.50$ per day).
-If you want to keep your application setup, and just rename the applications, you're free to do so.
-You can also just delete the applications, which will stop billing.
+2. If you wish to turn off the application and stop paying, change the dyno count to **0** using the pencil.

-If you wish to keep your applications, there are two ways to scale down:

-**Method 1: Go back to the free tier or hobby tier**.
+**Method 2: Go back to the free tier or hobby tier**.

-1. Use the change dyno type button to revert back to the hobby tier (7$)
+1. Use the `Change Dyno Type` button to revert back to the hobby tier (7$)
 2. Once you are back on the hobby tier, there is a toggle button to switch back to free mode (0$)

-**Method 2: Keep a paying tier, but scaled down**

-2. Change the performance level back to 1X (25$)
-2. If you wish to turn off the application and stop paying, change the dyno count to **0**